pluots/sql-udf/README.md

 The next step is to implement the `BasicUdf` and optionally `AggregateUdf` traits.
 See the docs for more information.

+If you use rust-analyzer with your IDE, it can help you out.
+Just type `impl BasicUdf for MyStruct {}` and place your cursor between the brackets
+- it will offer to autofill the function skeletons.

 ```rust
 use udf::prelude::*;